President Bush Named 'Walking Eagle' by Native Americans?

-Analysis: I guess the reason some folks are reacting to this obvious joke as though it might be true is that the set-up is so wordy and deadpan.
-The punchline, though funny, is false.
+Analysis: My guess is that the reason some folks have reacted to this obvious joke as though it might be true is that the set-up is so wordy and deadpan.
+The punchline, though funny, is simply false.
 President Bush has neither attended any American Indian Nation gatherings in recent months, nor has he been christened by tribal elders with the Indian name "Walking Eagle."

 One reason we're so sure of this is that a variant of the same joke went around during the 2004 presidential race with Democrat contender Sen. John Kerry as its butt.

 Email example contributed by Joy W., June 23, 2004: